-In their testing, they pitted subject lines with numbers in them against subject lines without numbers a total of 5 times.
+In their testing, they pitted subject lines with numbers in them against subject lines without numbers a total of five times.
 Of those five, three won.

-Their conclusion was that numbered headlines did perform slightly better, but not significant enough to say that they are a sure thing.
+Their conclusion was that numbered headlines did perform slightly better, but not significantly enough to say that they’re a sure thing.

 Do longer or shorter subject lines do better?

-In their testing, they found that shorter subject lines were less successful for them than longer ones, and that around between 40 and 50 characters was their sweet spot.
+In their testing, they found that shorter subject lines were less successful for them than longer ones, and that between 40 and 50 characters was best.

 Does asking a question in the subject line get more opens?

 Despite what they previously thought, when they tested subject lines with questions against those without, they found that the question lost every time.

 How do you write a good subject line?

 All this important data serves one main purpose: to help you write good subject lines.
 So how do you go about that?
 Using data that you get from your subject line will help you improve not only your subject line, but your conversions as well.